How to D.I.Y.

 Please be aware that if your application is refused for any reason, both

-If you have to, or if you choose to, re-apply ~ all fees will have to be paid again.
+If you have to, or choose to, re-apply ~ all of the fees will have to be paid again.

 Should you decide to use the experienced services of VISA WORLD,